UVA-MLSys/Big-Data-Systems/Team 5/SEM-Project.md

 ## Model Results
-The following displays the overall model accuract, F1 score and impact each data element contributed to the score.
+The following displays the overall model accuracy, F1 score and impact each data element contributed to the score.

 ![Model_results](Images/model_results.png)